Lebanese Hummus Recipe (Ultra Creamy)

 Ingredients

-• Ice cubes: They help cool down the cooked chickpeas and make a fluffier homemade hummus.
+• Ice cubes / iced water: This helps cool down the cooked chickpeas and make a fluffier homemade hummus.
+You can also use aquafaba from the can (or the cooking liquid if using dried chickpeas).

 See the printable recipe card below for full information on ingredients and quantities.